xytrux/HumanTyping-Bot/README.md

 ## Sample Test Essay

-Use the included `test.txt` file or your own text to test the bot.
+Use the included `sample.txt` file or your own text to test the bot.
 The bot is designed to handle a wide variety of English grammar and punctuation correctly.